charon25/WeatherData/README.md

 ## Data
 The data was (and still is) collected every 10 minutes between approximately 8 am and 6 pm, sometimes earlier or later.
 It started on February 22<sup>th</sup>.

 Every point contains 6 measurements along with a Unix timestamp.
-Those measurements are :
+Those measurements (and their accuracies) are :
-- temperature in °C,
+- temperature in °C (± 0.5 °C),
-- humidity in %,
+- humidity in % (± 5 %),
-- air pressure in hPa,
+- air pressure in hPa (± 0.12 hPa),
-- wind speed in km/h,
+- wind speed in km/h (unknow accuracy),
-- wind direction (see below for format),
+- wind direction (see below for format) (unknown accuracy),
-- battery voltage in V.
+- battery voltage in V (± 0.1 V).

 The data is available in two formats : JSON and CSV.